js00000000/asset-diary-server/README.md

-# Asset Dairy Go API
+# Asset Diary Go API

 This project is a Go-based RESTful API for managing assets, users, and related operations.
 It is designed to be modular, secure, and easy to deploy.